BlackGuyFawkes/DataScienceNotes/README.md

 ## Dataset

 > Here we have 3 different datasets which with different pieces of infomation.
 The dataset consists of information regarding individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
 There were 183412 entries in this dataset with 16 features.
 Irrelevant features were dropped to make it 6 features (duration_sec, user_type, member_birth_year, member_gender and AgeGroup).
 There are two numerical columns and three categorical columns.
 The AgeGroup column was created to classify the member_birth_year into 5 different categories. very old, Old, midlife, young and very young.
-The dataset can be found here: https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv
+The dataset can be found [here](https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv)

 ## Summary of Findings